ubcsubbots/Jormungandr/src/gate_detect/README.md

-##Purpose
+## Purpose

-This node takes in raw image data from a camera and determines whether there is a gate in the image, and if so what the orientation of the gate is.
+This package defines a ros node that takes in raw image data from a camera and determines whether there is a gate in the image, and if so what the orientation of the gate is.

 The output of this node is a Gate construct that consists of 3 boolean values and 6 float values that are described as follows: